YMCA Holds Honoring Program for Long Serving Staff

 “Based on what we have done so far, we can safely say our forward drive is solid and in the coming years we are going to start laying up the steps on these three legs.”
 He said.

-He also noted that in 2031, the YMCA should be a strong and resilient YMCA, that is self-sustaining and producing quality and relevant social programs, a goal he said has been set as ‘Vision 2031'.
+He also noted that in 2031, the YMCA should be a strong and resilient YMCA, that is self-sustaining and producing quality and relevant social programs and medical products, a goal he said has been set as ‘Vision 2031'.

 One of the honorees Mrs Elizabeth Varney who spoke to the gathering via mobile phone said she has passion and commitment to the YMCA and during her years of service her commitment has always been to the young people.